-Is there any type of Orientation Seminar offered to learn about electrical apprenticeships?
+Is there an orientation offered to learn about electrical apprenticeships?

-What are the steps to be taken for acceptance into an electrical apprenticeship?
+What are the application steps for an electrical apprenticeship?

 Are there any fees required to apply for an electrical apprenticeship?

 Yes.
-There is a $30 non-refundable application fee for the Inside and Limited Energy apprenticeships.
-Currently there is no fee to apply for the Limited Residential apprenticeship.
+There is a $35 non-refundable application fee for the Inside and Limited Energy apprenticeships.
+Currently, there is no fee to apply for the Limited Residential Electrician apprenticeship.

 Yes.
 An individual with an income below 150% of the federal poverty guideline may apply for a fee waiver.
-Showing a food assistance card is the simplest way to prove this.
+Before beginning the application process, email email@example.com with a PDF of your income documentation.
+A copy of your SNAP card is the simplest way to do this.